spatial-data-science/governance/org-docs/CHARTER.md

 ## 8. Amendments

-Amendments to this charter, the [antitrust policy](./ANTITRUST.md), the [trademark policy](./TRADEMARKS.md), or the [code of conduct](./CODE-OF-CONDUCT.md) may only be made with at least a 3/4 affirmative vote of the Steering Committee.
+Amendments to this charter or the [code of conduct](./CODE-OF-CONDUCT.md) may only be made with at least a 3/4 affirmative vote of the Steering Committee.

 ---
 Adapted from the MVG-0.1-beta by GitHub.
 Licensed under the [CC-BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).